Roki Sasaki: 2019–2021

+2022 season

 On April 10, 2022, Sasaki pitched a perfect game against the Orix Buffaloes.
 It was the 16th perfect game in NPB history, the first since Hiromi Makihara's perfect game in 1994, and the 94th no-hitter in NPB history, the first since August 15, 2020.
 Sasaki tied the NPB record set by Koji Noda for total strikeouts in one game, with 19, and set a new NPB record for consecutive strikeouts, having struck out 13 batters in a row.
 This also became a new world record, beating out the 10 consecutive strikeouts achieved in MLB by Corbin Burnes, Tom Seaver, and Aaron Nola.

 In his next start, on April 17, Sasaki pitched eight perfect innings against the Hokkaido Nippon-Ham Fighters, before getting taken out from the game before the ninth inning by manager Tadahito Iguchi to protect Sasaki's health.
 He recorded 14 strikeouts on 102 pitches, including striking out the side in the eighth inning with a 101 mph fastball.
 Sasaki finished the outing having retired 52 consecutive batters, setting an NPB record.
 The MLB record for retiring consecutive batters is 46 by Yusmeiro Petit.
 Sasaki allowed a hit on the first pitch that he threw in his next game, on April 24.
+He finished the season 9–4 with a 2.02 ERA and 173 strikeouts in 129 1/3 innings pitched.

+2023–2024

+On April 28, 2023, Sasaki threw 4 pitches at a speed of 165 km/h (102.5 mph), which tied the record held by Shohei Ohtani for the fastest pitch by a Japanese player in NPB history.
+In the 2023 season, he was 7–4 with a 1.78 ERA and 135 strikeouts in 91 innings and he followed that up with a 10–5 record, 2.35 ERA and 129 strikeouts in 111 innings in 2024.
+On November 8, 2024, the Marines posted Sasaki to allow him to pursue an opportunity with Major League Baseball.